DaveCThompson/HUE9000/prds/9-dot update.md

 A new animation pattern for the 9-dot spinner must be implemented, displaying dots in a specific column-by-column zigzag order.

 ### FR.5: 9-Dot Spinner - Startup Integration
-The 9-dot spinner animation must be integrated into the terminal output for the first message of the application's startup sequence.
+The 9-dot spinner animation must be integrated into the terminal output, running concurrently with the typing of the first message of the application's startup sequence.

+### FR.6: Spinner to Check-mark Transition (NEW)
+Upon successful completion of the concurrent animation/typing, the 9-dot spinner must visually transition into a "success" check-mark icon.

+### FR.7: Layout Stability (NEW)
+The transition from spinner to check-mark must not cause any layout shift or reflow on the terminal line.

 ## 2. Design Specifications